pjobson/onion_omega2p_experiments/README.md

 I exclusively use `vi` in this documentation, you may substitute `nano` after installing it.

+My Omega's IP address is shown in examples here as `10.10.10.250`, you'll need to substitute your own IP address.

 My client machine is OSX or Linux, I don't really know how to do anything on Windows any more, I have not really used MS products since WinXP.
 These instructions are geared toward using the shell in those operating systems, you can install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and Linux in your Windows OS and play along if you'd like.

 ## Experiments